 In this complete guide about Bagan you will find a lot of information about the history of Bagan, the best time to visit, the best spots to eat and stay, and of course the best Bagan temples to visit.
-Be aware that it’s not possible anymore to climb the pagodas since Bagan is officially inscribed as Unesco World Heritage Site in July 2019.
+Be aware that it’s not possible anymore to climb the pagodas since Bagan is officially declared as Unesco World Heritage Site in July 2019.
 More information about that in this blog post!

 How to get to Bagan